 By luck, he happened upon Franchi Seeds, Italy's oldest family-owned seed company, which offers an extensive selection of traditional Italian varieties.
 Franchi didn't have an agent in the U.S., so Bill started importing the seeds and reselling them.
 For the next decade, Seeds from Italy grew rapidly under Bill's enthusiastic ownership.
 You can watch Bill on the Martha Stewart Show talking about his favorite Italian vegetables.

-Dan is married to Lynn Byczynski, the founder and publisher of Growing for Market, a national periodical for market farmers, and the author of several farming and gardening books, including The Flower Farmer: An Organic Grower's Guide to Raising and Selling Cut Flowers.
-The couple's young adult children also work in the business; Will, who finished college in 2011, is handling the company's social media program, and Laurel, who started college in 2011, helps with graphics and the website.
+Dan is married to Lynn Byczynski, the founder of Growing for Market, a national periodical for market farmers, and the author of several farming and gardening books, including The Flower Farmer: An Organic Grower's Guide to Raising and Selling Cut Flowers.
+The couple's adult children, Will and Laurel, also work in the business.

 Will, Laurel, Lynn and Dan, under the Tuscan sun, June 2011.

-Dan and Lynn are growing Franchi Seeds on their small farm, Wild Onion Farm, with help from Dan Phelps and Cole Cottin, a young couple who are growing vegetables for farmers markets, restaurants, and a CSA.
+Dan and Lynn are growing Franchi Seeds on their small farm, Wild Onion Farm.
 We will keep you posted on the results of these trials with the Review feature on this website.
 We hope you'll use Reviews to contribute your experiences with Franchi vegetables, too.
-Bill McKay will continue to provide expert advice for a while, so don't hesitate to email with questions for him.
 Please use the Contact Us link above.

-Finally, we would be remiss to not mention the other valuable members of our team: Penny, who warmly welcomes all visitors (except deer), and Gracie and Tiger, who intimidate the mice but are really quite softhearted.
+Finally, we would be remiss to not mention the other valuable members of our team: Angus, who warmly welcomes all visitors (except deer), and the sisters Rosie and Vera, who let all mice know that they are not welcome.